 - Eligibility: GPA below 2.0, 1+ failed courses, and/or referral by an academic advisor or outreach counselor

 - Eligibility: GPA below 1.6; Section-900 (J-Section) students and/or referral by an academic advisor or outreach counselor

 - Eligibility: GPA below 1.6, 1+ failed course(s) and/or referral by an academic advisor or outreach counselor

 This program is largely modeled off the highly successful Bounce Back program at the University of Guelph and we would like to acknowledge the resources and support provided by their Bounce Back team in the development of this program in its pilot year (2013).

 - Check your Queen's email for an invitation from the Bounce Back Program Coordinator.

 - Follow the instructions in the email and complete the short online self-assessment form.

-- Your Bounce Back Facilitator will contact you by email to set-up your first meeting
+- Your Mentor will then contact you by email to set-up your first meeting.

-- Connect with your Bounce Back Facilitator throughout the winter term.
+- Connect with your Mentor throughout the winter term.

 - Keep track of your progress and work towards your goals.

 What does a Mentor do?